HallofFamer/CLox/README.md

 - Replace C style for loop by Kotlin style for-in loop for collection types.
 - Clox Standard Library improvement: New package `collection` and `io`.

-### CLox 1.4.0
+### CLox 1.4.0(upcoming version)
 - Immutable variable declaration with `val` keyword.
-- Function/Method parameters become immutable by default, but may be mutable if using `var` keyword.
+- Function/Method parameters become immutable by default, but may be mutable with `var` keyword.
-- Built-in classes/functions and method parameters will be immutable, users will not be able to overwrite them.
+- Built-in and user defined classes/functions become be immutable, and cannot be accidentally overwritten.
 - Allow inheritance for all built-in classes including `Boolean`, `Int`, `String`, `Class`, etc.

 ### CLox 1.5.0